referential-ai/boswell-test/README.md

 - **Error Handling**: Gracefully handles API errors and prevents script crashes
 - **Flexible Grade Extraction**: Finds grades in different formats even if they don't follow the exact requested format
 - **Comprehensive Logging**: Detailed console feedback throughout the testing process
+- **Domain Independence**: Run tests across all domains with a single command
+- **Robust Visualizations**: Charts adapt to missing or incomplete data

 ## 🧩 Extending the Framework